charllie/webrtc/README.md

 Upload speed tester (Port 8081)
 --------------------------------------
 This little nodejs module enables to do an upload speed test to adapt the quality before going in a room.
-To install it
+To install it:

 > docker build --file=upload-speed-tester -t upload-speed-tester:1 .
 > docker run --net=host --name=upload-speed-tester upload-speed-tester:1

 Web interface (Port 80)